 The wetland birds you can see are the Hawaiian Stilt, Hawaiian Coot, Hawaiian Gallinule, Black-crowned Night Heron, Hawaiian Duck and the Nene (Hawaiian Goose).
 This website has photos and descriptions.

 Of all of these, I just saw the Nene which is easily spotted at the Kilauea Point Wildlife Refuge.

 The Hanalei National Wildlife Refuge is another option you may hear about, but it’s closed to the public.
-This is one you need a bird guide to take you to.
+It can be accessed with a bird guide.

 Regardless of whether you stick to the introduced species, or venture further into Kauai’s birding scene, Kauai is an amazing place to visit with endless opportunities for bird and landscape photography.
 You can also take your camera underwater for snorkeling photography or check the beaches for Green Sea Turtles!

 Kauai has beaches for everyone’s tastes – whether you want your beach secluded and off the beaten track, full of roaring surf or with excellent snorkeling you will find something here you like.
 Many of Kauai’s bird species can be found at and around the beaches so they are a good place to start.

 I hope this guide helps with some of the legwork if you are planning a trip to Kauai.
 Or maybe it will inspire you to book that plane ticket!